KagakuAI/QSARcons/README.rst

-QSARcons - smart searching for consensus of QSAR models
+QSARcons - smart search for consensus of QSAR models
 --------------------------------------------------------------------

-The motivation behind this project is that there any many available chemical descriptors and machine learning methods, and usually it is not obvious which combination to prefer for modelling the target property of the molecule.
+The motivation behind this project is that there are many available chemical descriptors and machine learning methods, and usually, it is not obvious which combination to prefer for modelling the target property of the molecule.
-Therefore, the idea is just to build multiple (>100) simple individual QSAR models with diverse descriptors and algorithms, and then genetic algorithm to smartly optimize the subset of models delivering the best performance on the validation dataset.
+Therefore, the idea is just to build multiple (>100) simple individual QSAR models with diverse descriptors and algorithms, and then a genetic algorithm to smartly optimize the subset of models delivering the best performance on the validation dataset.

 Motivation
 --------------------------------------------------------------------